On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Summary and conclusion

 \section{Summary and conclusion}

 In this work, we have numerically explored the locality of energy transfer in three-dimensional HMHD turbulence.
+Noting that the energy is conserved per triad in both the transfer terms associated with $d_i (\bj\cdot\bnabla)\bb$ and $-d_i(\bb\cdot\bnabla)\bj$, we have decomposed the energy transfer via the channels $\pazocal{BB}$ and $\pazocal{JB}$, respectively and checked the locality of the energy transfer in each channel.
+The total energy flux $\Pi_{Total}$ is found to be constant across the inertial range, confirming a steady Kolmogorov cascade of energy.
+The kinetic and total magnetic (MHD + Hall) fluxes are also found to be approximately constant thus implying a theoretical description using an almost decoupled cascade for kinetic and magnetic energies is possible in some cases, as also seen in previous studies \citep{Bian_2019}.
+For $kd_i < 1$, the Hall flux $\Pi_{Hall}$ is slightly negative whereas it becomes positive for $kd_i >1$ and then gradually exceeds $\Pi_u$ and $\Pi_b$.

-In particular, we focus on the local and non-local energy transfers due to the Hall term.
-By decomposing the Hall term into two parts, we elucidate the nature of nonlocal interactions in $\bb$-to-$\bb$ and $\bj$-to-$\bb$ channels individually.
-By computing S2S transfer rates between a pair of giver-receiver shells $(m, n)$, we find that $\bb$-to-$\bb$ channel exhibits a strongly local inverse transfer of magnetic energy for all the wavenumbers.
+By computing S2S transfer rates between a pair of giver-receiver shells $(m, n)$, we find that the channel $\pazocal{BB}$ exhibits a strongly local inverse transfer of magnetic energy for all the wavenumbers.
 Additionally, this channel shows a nonlocal direct transfer that increases at large wavenumbers.
-On the other hand, both the local and nonlocal inverse transfers of $\bj$-to-$\bb$ remain relatively weak up to shell number 15.
-Beyond that, the sign of the transfer reverses, becoming direct, accompanied by an increase in intensity of local transfers (see Figs.~\ref{S2S_HALL_TWO_CHANNELS} and \ref{Two_channel_local_flux}, also Fig.~\ref{fig:two_channel_schematic} for a schematic diagram).
+On the other hand, both the local and nonlocal inverse transfers of the channel $\pazocal{JB}$ remain relatively weak up to shell number 15 (approximately corresponding to the wavenumber where the slope of magnetic energy spectra changes from $k^{-5/3}$ to $k^{-7/3}$).
+Beyond that, the transfer becomes positive, accompanied by an increase in intensity of local transfers (see Figs.~\ref{S2S_HALL_TWO_CHANNELS} and \ref{Two_channel_local_flux}, also Fig.~\ref{fig:two_channel_schematic} for a schematic diagram).
+To convincingly show this, we further showed S2S transfer rates for six receiver shells $n = 5, 9, 11, 13, 15$ and $19$ where the Hall wavenumber is situated between shell numbers $9$ and $11$.
+The nature of the transfer also indicates that the local transfer for shell $n$ is mainly coming from shells $n\pm 2$.